The Devil in the Deep Blue Sea

 With the wind continuing to build, we progressively reefed down with squall after squall bringing heavy rain, 25 knot winds and a big lumpy sea.

 Rain squalls showing on the radar.
-When very deep, the sonar (depth displayed at the top) comes up with some worrying, spurious readings.
+When in very deep water, the sonar (depth displayed at the top) comes up with some worrying, spurious readings.

 I found it necessary to reluctantly summon Peter from his slumbers in the early hours.
 The wind had exceeded 30 knots which is a Force 7 and I felt that we needed the third, deep reef in the mainsail.
 The first two reefs are single line reefing with the lines led back to the cockpit.
 Originally only the third reef clew was lead back, and it was necessary to go to the mast to attach the cringle to the ramā€™s horn at the gooseneck –Ā too much jargon, I know!
 I had since modified the arrangement so that the tack is also now led back having installed extra jammers on the coachroof.
 I was very pleased that, as a result, we didnā€™t need to leave the cockpit and the operation was relatively straight forward.
 Had the staysail been useable we would have used this in preference to further reefing the jib ā€“ oh well.